learnbyexample/cli-computing/cli_computing.md

 * Code snippets shown are copy pasted from the `bash` shell (version **5.0.17**) and modified for presentation purposes.
 Some commands are preceded by comments to provide context and explanations, blank lines have been added to improve readability and so on.
 * External links are provided throughout the book for you to explore certain topics in more depth.
 * The [cli-computing repo](https://github.com/learnbyexample/cli-computing) has all the [example files and scripts](https://github.com/learnbyexample/cli-computing/tree/master/example_files) used in the book.
 The repo also includes all the [exercises](https://github.com/learnbyexample/cli-computing/blob/master/exercises/exercises.md) as a single file, along with a separate [solutions](https://github.com/learnbyexample/cli-computing/blob/master/exercises/exercise-solutions.md) file.
-If you are not familiar with `git` command, click the **Code** button on the webpage to get the files.
+If you are not familiar with the `git` command, click the **Code** button on the webpage to get the files.
 * See the [Setup](#setup) section for instructions to create a working environment for following along the contents presented in this book.

 ## Acknowledgements